uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Lane() is a datatype provided bp the ROS framework, sequence of waypoints, at least semantically.

-Cut out a contiguous subseqence of LOOKAHEAD_WPS=200 waypoints from the global waypoints.
+Cut out a contiguous sub-sequence of LOOKAHEAD_WPS=200 waypoints from the global waypoints, just ahead of the car.

-We took into account modulus-considerations, but this was not sufficient to make the car continue at the end of the first lap.
+I took into account modulus-considerations, but this was not sufficient to make the car continue at the end of the first lap.
+ADDENDUM: I found the reason and fixed it.
+In the node "Waypoint Loader" the desired speeds for the final waypoints were deliberately decelerated, which I removed.

 Essentially check if the stopline of the next red light is at least LOOKAHEAD_WPS=200 waypoints ahead.

-If yes, just return the aforementioned subsequence, called "horizon_waypoints" in the code.
+If yes, just return the aforementioned sub-sequence, called "horizon_waypoints" in the code.

 Otherwise compute and return a modified trajectory/lane using